IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/03_igGrid_GroupBy_Summaries.md

 ## <a id="summaries-overview"></a> GroupBy Summmaries Feature Overview

 The GroupBy Summaries feature allows an additional summary row to be displayed below each group data island that displays summary information for the data columns in that island.
+The summary row is visible only when the related group is expanded.
 The below image demonstrates a grid with grouped columns where below each group the total sum of the "Price" column is displayed in a summary row:

 ![](images/igGrid_GroupBy_Summaries_Overview_01.png)

 This feature allows the user to display the result for either a default summary function (Sum, Min, Max, Avg etc.) or a custom one in order to provide a meaningful summary of the data group.

+This feature can also be combined with the igGrid Summaries feature in order to display summary information for the whole data in the grid footer.

 ## <a id="enable-summaries"></a> Enabling GroupBy Summmaries